Leading health organizations recommend babies are exclusively breastfed for the first 6 months after birth for maximum health benefits.

 After 12 months of age, your child can drink water or full cream cow’s milk.

 Fruit juices aren’t recommended, due to their high sugar content.
 There are also various health risks in giving fruit juice to babies, such as increasing the risk of tooth decay.

 - Vitamin drinks

 - Soft/fizzy drinks

-Some of these can be hazardous to your baby’s health.
+Some of these can be hazardous to your baby’s health and brain development.